TreatsFair/CaloriesPal/README.md

 ---

-This project was developed as part of the Object Oriented Programming course, showcasing the practical application of OOP principles in game development.
+This project was developed as part of the Object Oriented Programming course, showcasing the practical application of OOP principles.